solana-labs/solana/docs/src/cli/usage.md

     -u, --url <URL>                                      JSON RPC URL for the solana cluster -k, --keypair <PATH>                                 /path/to/id.json or usb://remote/wallet/path
+        --ws <URL>                                       WebSocket URL for the solana cluster

 SUBCOMMANDS:
     account                             Show the contents of an account